 Shelly Bowen presented a workshop-style session about editing for mobile.
 She led a lively discussion where we all learned a lot from her and each other.

-There was too much good information shared to capture in one blog post, but read on here for highlights.
+There was too much good information shared to capture in one blog post, but you can see her presentations slides via SlideShare or read on here for highlights.

 What is mobile first?